KBergermann/KBergermann.github.io/_pages/about.md

 - Numerical linear algebra (Krylov subspace methods for matrix functions and linear systems, preconditioning, nonlinear spectral methods)
 - Exponential integrators for stiff systems of ordinary differential equations (ODEs)
 - Network science (Centralities, community detection, core-periphery detection, dynamical processes in the form of ODEs on networks, multiplex and multilayer networks)

+Kai is a member of the [The f(A)bulous Scientific Network for Matrix Functions and Exponential Integrators](https://sites.google.com/view/fabulous-dfg-scinet/) funded by DFG.